ninegua/cycle-coupon/README.md

 It should print the remaining cycles in your wallet.
 Congratulations!
 You have just finished setting up your first cycle wallet.

+## Reminders

+1. One coupon code can be redeemed only once.
+2. If you have multiple codes, it is best to redeem each of them with a newly created identity.
+   This is beause step 4 will reset existing wallet canister and you may lose access to existing balance if you had any.
+3. You may deploy canisters with a custom amount of cycles `dfx deploy --network=ic --with-cycles=...`.
+Usually 1 trillion cycles is already enough for most purposes.
+4. Please make sure you claim unused cycles with `dfx canister --network=ic stop ...` followed by `dfx canister --network=ic delete ...`.
+5. All cycles wallet created this way are on [subnet q66qm](https://dashboard.internetcomputer.org/subnet/e66qm-3cydn-nkf4i-ml4rb-4ro6o-srm5s-x5hwq-hnprz-3meqp-s7vks-5qe).
+   It means all your deployed canisters will be on this subnet too.
+   The only way to create a canister on a "random" subnet is to use ICPs directly.
+You can do so with `dfx ledger create-canister` or use https://nns.ic0.app.

 ## How can I get a coupon code?